erum-data-idt/website/content/post/karlsruhe.md

 Our second collaboration meeting will be at KIT Campus North on September 30th and October 1st.

-This is excatly one year after the start of the project.
+This is exactly one year after the start of the project.

 The program and the registration page can be found on the [event page](https://indico.physik.uni-muenchen.de/event/22/).